 Immunization: A process by which a person becomes protected against a disease through vaccination.
 This term is often used interchangeably with vaccination or inoculation.

-The United States’ long-standing vaccine safety program closely and constantly monitors the safety of vaccines.
-A critical part of the program, CDC’s Immunization Safety Office identifies possible vaccine side effects and conducts studies to determine whether health problems are caused by vaccines.
+The United States (U.S.) long-standing vaccine safety program closely and constantly monitors the safety of vaccines.
+A critical part of the program, the Center for Disease Control and Prevention's (CDC) Immunization Safety Office, identifies possible vaccine side effects and conducts studies to determine whether health problems are caused by vaccines.
 Data show that the current U.S. vaccine supply is the safest in history.
-For more information on vaccine safety visit the CDC website.
+Click here to learn more information on vaccine safety from the CDC..